papajessie/swcpy/docs/blockerNeutralVehicleIdle.md

 ---
-title: "bld_title_blockerNeutralVehicleIdle" (blockerNeutralVehicleIdle)
+title: bldtitleblockerNeutralVehicleIdle (blockerNeutralVehicleIdle)
 category: building
 ---

-# "bld_title_blockerNeutralVehicleIdle" (blockerNeutralVehicleIdle) — version 1100
+# bldtitleblockerNeutralVehicleIdle (blockerNeutralVehicleIdle) — version 1102

 You can read an [explanation  of the various unit stats](unitexplained.md).